 Market value reflects what someone is willing to pay for your home in today’s market which is influenced by demographic as well as much broader economic variables such as jobs, growth, interest rates, taxes, income, etc. Market value does not reflect what it would cost to rebuild your home.
 Perhaps one explanation of why new home construction has been down for so long is the fact that it is cheaper to buy an existing home than it is to build a new one.
 Regardless, residential real estate prices have little bearing on the insurance coverage you need.

-Construction Costs including labor and material have continued to increase despite the slowdown in the economy.
-In 2012 and 2013, according to the US Department of Labor Statistics, lumber alone rose 11% and 9.7% respectively and for the same period, sheetrock went up 16% and 14% respectively.
-Since 2007, average hourly earnings for the Construction industry have increased by 16%.
-Overall, according to the US BLS Residential Construction costs have increased 47% since 2003 despite a 1% drop in 2009, so material and labor continue to increase.
-As material and labor costs increase, so does the replacement cost of your home.
+Construction costs, including labor and material, continue to increase.
+In general, long term construction inflation is roughly double consumer price inflation.
+Since 2013, according to the Federal Reserve Bank of St. Louis, lumber rose approximately 19%, and for the same period, sheetrock went up 21%.
+Since 2013, labor costs for the construction industry have increased by 18%.
+Overall, according to the US BLS, 2018 residential construction costs have increased by 45% since 2003 despite a 5% drop in 2009, so material and labor continue to grow.
+As material and labor costs increase, so does the replacement cost insurance of your home.

 - Is it a total loss or a partial loss?
 In most instances a partial loss is more expensive than a total loss due to the detailed planning and matching of materials needed to repair and rebuild around existing structures.
 Restoration contractors provide different expertise, have different skills and charge a premium.